namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 I have built mobile apps using Swift and React Native in the past, this time I decided to try out Flutter.
 - For the simple nature of this app, I definitely don't need to go natively.
-- I want to support both iOS and Android (coming soon).
+- I want to start with iOS first yet I need a piece of mind that I can easily make an Android version if I have a chance.
 - I didn't like React Native and its ecosystem.

 For cloud provider, I opted to go with AWS, which I am the most familiar with.
 I also chose the cheapest options possible.